Boat Rowing Class and School – Raft, Driftboat, Pontoon

 Forest Grove, OR

 One of the biggest parts of the class is learning how to read water.
-By reading water, you can tell depth, speed, current direction and hydraulic force, all of which play a huge role in how well you will row.
+By reading water, you can tell depth, speed, current direction and hydraulic force, all of which play a large role in safely navigating any river.

 Hand in hand with learning to read the water is also learning what your boat will do in or on the water when you supply power from the oars.
 Little tricks of using the rocker of the boat, certain water currents and a stroke of an oar can make your job a lot easier.